European Factors to Watch-Shares set for lackluster open

 LONDON May 21 European shares were seen opening lower on Thursday, broadly tracking Asia and Wall Street, after minutes from last month's Federal Reserve meeting offered little to alter market expectations of the timing of an interest-rate hike.

-At 0647 GMT, EuroSTOXX 50 index futures, German DAX futures and French CAC 40 futures were all down 0.2 percent.
-UK FTSE futures were down 0.1 percent.
+At 0610 GMT, EuroSTOXX 50 index futures, German DAX futures and French CAC 40 futures were all down 0.3 percent.
+UK FTSE futures were flat.

 Data also showed that manufacturing activity in Asia's top two economic powerhouses remained stuck in low gear in May, though an absence of inflation pressures suggested that authorities could inject yet more stimulus if needed.